 masters.
 You can also specify the clock connection for the slave interface such as

 S_AXI interface of the GPIO.

 When you click OK in the Run Connection Automation dialog box, the connections are made and highlighted as shown in the following figure.

 Using Enhanced Designer Assistance

 Enhanced Designer Assistance is available for advanced users who want to connect an AXI4-Stream interface to a memory-mapped interface.
 In this case IP integrator instantiates the necessary sub-components and makes appropriate connections between them to implement this functionality.
-See this link in the Vivado Design Suite User Guide: Embedded Processor Hardware Design (UG898) for more information on this feature.
+See this link in the MicroBlaze Processor Embedded Design User Guide (UG1579) and UpdateMEM User Guide (UG1580) or more information on this feature.